franchsli/whatsapp_clone_django/README.md

     - Add dark mode logic.
     - Add the "read more" function to messages.
     - Add the archived chats logic.
+    - Re organize the api urls (create a separate app for that).

 ## Template